lincolnauster/systemgmi/README.md

   an admin console providing access to things like cache management, etc, could be useful.

+## Building
+On systems that support Nix Flakes, simply `nix build` a checkout of the source tree.
+On systems with only the traditional toolchain, systemgmi is tested on and known to be supported by GCC and GNU Make.
+It depends upon OpenSSL 3.0.1, systemd 249.7 (the library, not the init system), and ICU 70.1.
+While untested, other versions of these dependencies will, in high probability, work just as
+well: systemgmi isn't doing anything too fancy with any of them.

 ## Licensing
 systemgmi is Free Software which you may distribute under the terms of the GNU General Public License as published by the FSF and distributed in the LICENSE